Høiby in tears in court: What the hell does that have to do with the case?

 The trial in Oslo has so far dealt with the rape that, according to the indictment, took place at an after-party at the Crown Prince and Crown Princess's estate, Skaugum, in 2018.

-Høiby denies that he deleted anything on his phone to hide evidence and claims that he did it to protect the woman.
+Høiby denies that he deleted anything on his phone to hide evidence and says he did it to protect the woman.

-He also reacted strongly to his web searches being reviewed in the courtroom.
+He reacted strongly when some of his web searches were reviewed in court.
+One of the searches was about cocaine and death.

 "I think it's ridiculous to bring that up.
-What the hell does that have to do with the case," he says, before starting to cry.
+What the hell does that have to do with the case?" he said, before bursting into tears.

 Searched for "rape"

-Høiby, dressed in a blue wool sweater for the day, begins the third day of the trial by saying that he is "incredibly tired" and asks to be allowed to address the issue of his online search history himself.
+Høiby, dressed in a blue wool sweater that day, began the third day of the trial by saying that he was "incredibly tired" and asked to address the issue of his online search history himself.

-According to Aftenposten, Høiby googled his own name along with the words "rape" and "sleep rape", several weeks before he was arrested for the first time.
+According to Aftenposten, Høiby googled his own name along with the words "rape" and "sleep rape", several weeks before his first arrest.

-During Thursday's questioning, the prosecutor focuses on various excerpts from the "bonus prince's" search history, including Google searches from 2015 when Høiby searched for "rape".
-The "bonus prince" explains this by saying that there were rumors that he had raped a woman, which he says is not true, and that he wanted to understand the different concepts that appeared on social media.
+The prosecutor focused, among other things, on Google searches from 2015, when Høiby searched for "rape."
+The "Bonus Prince" explained that there were rumors that he had raped a woman, which he denies, and that he wanted to understand the different terms that appeared on social media.

 Video file among the evidence

-He is also asked about various porn searches he has made, including those about sleeping women.
-Høiby explains that he does not remember exactly what he searched for.
+He was also asked about various porn searches he had made, including those about sleeping women.
+Høiby explained that he did not remember exactly what he had searched for.

 As I said yesterday, I've searched for a lot of strange things.

-Now retired police officer Stig Berg Larsen testifies about a video file found on Høiby's computer, where the plaintiff is seen lying on a sofa with her eyes closed.
-According to Berg Larsen, Høiby sent a text message to a friend saying that he had deleted everything on his phone before he was arrested.
+Retired police officer Stig Berg Larsen testified about a video file found on Høiby's computer, in which the plaintiff is seen lying on a couch with his eyes closed.
+According to Larsen, Høiby sent a text message to a friend saying that he had deleted everything on his phone before he was arrested.

 Denies rape

-Also on Wednesday, Høiby cried in the witness box and said, among other things, that he had an "extreme need for affirmation" and a life characterized by a lot of partying, alcohol and drugs.
+Also on Wednesday, Høiby cried in the witness box and said, among other things, that he had an "extreme need for affirmation" and a life marked by heavy partying, alcohol and drug use.

-He denies rape and says that he and the woman had "awake and voluntary" sex.
-However, he says he does not remember much of the occasion nor that he recorded any films.
+Høiby denies rape and says that he and the woman had "awake and voluntary" sex.
+However, he says he does not remember much of the occasion nor that he recorded any videos.

-The woman who filed the complaint has testified about how everything went "black" during the after-party.
+The woman has testified about how everything went "black" during the after-party.
 According to the prosecution, she was knocked out during the suspected assault and believes she was drugged.

 However, the information that women were drugged is not included in the indictment, and it is also denied by Høiby.